Let’s build your calendar

 2-2-5-5 Custody Schedule

-The 2-2-5-5 schedule alternates short and long stays — 2 days, 2 days, then 5 days with each parent over a two-week cycle.
-This provides a balance of frequent contact and longer stretches of stability.
+The 2-2-5-5 schedule (also written 5-2-2-5 or 5-5-2-2) alternates short and long stays — 2 days, 2 days, then 5 days with each parent over a two-week cycle.
+Each parent always has the same two weekdays, which makes school activities and sports practice easier to plan than the 2-2-3.

 SMTWTFS